 Children under 2 are free Children under 2 are free

-*includes general admission *Members get free audio tours
+*includes general admission & a carousel ride *Members get free audio tours

 Audio tours $5 each

 For March only join the GRPM for Treasure Tuesdays and enjoy the ultimate pirate experience!
 Museum visitors who purchase a Real Pirates ticket will receive a pirate-themed giveaway, a free carousel ride and free planetarium show.
 The Museum’s Galleria will offer a pirate hook toss game, coloring pages, and pirate temporary tattoos, free with general admission.

 Treasure Tuesdays will begin Tuesday, March 3 and run from 9 a.m. to 8 p.m. on Tuesdays only throughout the month of March.